Sun safety and skin cancer

 Use water-resistant cream if you’re planning on swimming, and put more on when you get out of the water.

-Don’t stay in the sun for too long, and to stay in the shade between 11am and 3pm.
+Don’t stay in the sun for too long, and stay in the shade between 11am and 3pm.

 Remember you could still burn when you’re walking around in the sun.
 So cover up with a hat, sunglasses and a T-shirt.